Navigating the Middle East Conflict: Strategic Insights for Businesses

 Organizations should:

-Review contractual clauses (especially force majeure and sanctions compliance)
+Review contractual clauses (especially force majeure and sanctions compliance).

-Evaluate insurance coverage adequacy
+Evaluate insurance coverage adequacy.

-Diversify shipping routes and logistics providers
+Diversify shipping routes and logistics providers.

-Prepare cross-jurisdictional dispute‑resolution strategies
+Prepare cross-jurisdictional dispute-resolution strategies.

-5. Build Geostrategic Resilience into Business Strategy
+Building Geostrategic Resilience into Business Strategy

 According to EY’s February 2026 Geostrategic Analysis, shifting foreign-policy priorities—particularly around energy, trade, and regional alliances—are accelerating global realignments.
 Companies must factor these trends into investment decisions and scenario planning.